Roxy Music: Final studio albums and hiatus (1978–1983)

 Roxy Music reunited during 1978 to record a new studio album, Manifesto, but with a reshuffled line-up.
-Jobson was reportedly not contacted for the reunion; at the time, Jobson was touring and recording with his own band, U.K., alongside another ex-Roxy member John Wetton.
-The remaining four members, Ferry, Mackay, Manzanera and Thompson, recorded the album with session players Alan Spenner (ex-the Grease Band) and Gary Tibbs (ex-Vibrators) on bass and Paul Carrack (ex-Ace and future Squeeze member) on keyboards.
-On the subsequent tour the core band of Ferry, Mackay, Manzanera and Thompson were augmented by Tibbs and keyboardist Dave Skinner.
+Jobson was reportedly not contacted for the reunion; at the time, he was touring and recording with his own band, U.K..
+The core band of Ferry, Mackay, Manzanera and Thompson were augmented by Paul Carrack on keyboards, with bass split between Alan Spenner and Gary Tibbs.
+Tibbs and keyboardist Dave Skinner played on the subsequent tour.

 Three singles were issued from Manifesto, including the major UK hits "Angel Eyes" (UK No. 4), and "Dance Away" (UK No. 2).
-Both these tracks are significantly different from the album versions, as "Dance Away" was remixed for single release, and "Angel Eyes" was entirely re-recorded.
+Both these tracks are significantly different from the album versions, as "Dance Away" was remixed for single release, and "Angel Eyes" was entirely re-recorded, with a disco, rather than rock, arrangement.